marxin/texi2rst-generated/sphinx/gccint/rtl-representation/structure-sharing-assumptions.rst

 * Each pseudo-register has only a single ``reg`` object to represent it, and therefore only a single machine mode.

-  .. index:: symbolic label

-  .. index:: symbol_ref, RTL sharing
+  .. index:: symbolic label, symbol_ref, RTL sharing

 * For any symbolic label, there is only one ``symbol_ref`` object referring to it.